Phoebe Monahan: Greater Western Sydney

 She spent the off-season playing matches for the ADF representative side, as well as with Richmond in the VFL Women's where she finished third in the club's best and fairest count.
 Following that, Monahan returned to the Giants for the 2019 AFL Women's season and played a further four matches, taking her two-year tally to 10.

 Richmond

 In the 2019 expansion period, Monahan signed a free-agency deal to join Richmond's newly formed AFLW team.

 Prior to the start of the season, Monahan was appointed to the club's four person leadership group as co-deputy vice captain.

 In June 2021, Monahan was delisted by Richmond along with Alana Woodward.

 Brisbane

 A fortnight after being delisted by Richmond, Monahan joined Brisbane as a delisted free agent.
+She played 38 games for the Lions as a regular fixture in their backline for three seasons.
+She won a premiership with them in 2023, shortly after which she announced her retirement from football.